braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_churn/creating_a_churn_prediction.md

 There is a limit of 3 concurrently active Churn Predictions.
 Prior to purchasing Predictive Churn, the limit is one active Preview Churn Prediction.
 A Preview Churn Prediction will not regularly update scores or allow you to target users based on the Prediction's output.
 Contact your Account Manager for details.
 {% endalert %}

-On the Basics page, give your new Prediction a unique name.
+On the **Basics** page, give your new Prediction a unique name.
 You can also provide an optional description to take any notes on this particular Prediction.

 Click __Forward__ to move to the next step.
 Optionally, you can click __Build Now__ to use all the default settings and skip to the last step of creation.
-You will have a chance to review the settings before starting the Build process.
-Also, you can return to any step later by clicking it in the top bar.
+You will have a chance to review the settings before starting the build process.
+You can return to any step later by selecting it in the top bar.

-### Step 2: Define churn
+## Step 2: Define churn

 In the __Churn Definition__ panel, use the provided filters to specify how you define user churn for your business.
 In other words, what does a user have to do in what time frame for you to consider them churned?

-Remember, you don’t need to explain what behaviors might precede churn - only what makes a user a churned user.
-Think of this in terms of something a user either does once ("__do__") or stops doing ("__do not__") that constitutes churning.
+Remember, you don’t need to explain what behaviors might precede churn—only what makes a user a churned user.
+Think of this in terms of something a user either does once (`do`) or stops doing (`do not`) that constitutes churning.
 For example, you might consider users who haven’t opened your app in 7 days to be churned.
 You might consider uninstalling, or custom events like unsubscribing, disabling an account, or others to cause a user to become churned.

 Here's an example of a simple definition based on lapsing sessions in the last 7 days.

 ![Churn Definition][1]

-For this case, we select "__do not__" and "__start a session__".
-You can combine other filters with "and" and "or" as you see fit to create the definition you need.
+For this case, we select `do not` and `start a session`.
+You can combine other filters with `AND` and `OR` as you see fit to create the definition you need.
 Interested in some potential churn definitions to consider?
-You’ll find some inspiration [here](#sample-definitions).
+You can find some inspiration in the section on [Sample churn definitions](#sample-definitions) below.

-Note:
+{% alert note %}
-- For "__do__": we assume that active users did __not__ take the action you specify for this row prior to becoming churned.
-Doing the action causes them to become churned.
-- For "__do not__": we consider active users to be those that __did__ do that action in the days prior (and then stopped.)
+For `do`, we assume that active users did not take the action you specify for this row prior to becoming churned.
+Doing the action causes them to become churned. <br><br>For `do not`, we consider active users to be those that did do that action in the days prior, and then stopped.
+{% endalert %}

 Underneath the definition, you will see estimates of how many users (in the past who churned and who didn't churn according to your definition) are available.
 You will also see the minimum values required.
 Braze must have this minimum count of users available in historical data so that the Prediction has enough data to learn from.

-### Step 3: Filter your prediction audience
+## Step 3: Filter your prediction audience

 Your Prediction Audience is the group of users you want to target to keep from churning.
 By default, this will be set to __All Users__, which means that this Prediction will create Churn likelihood scores for all of your active users.
 Usually, the model will likely perform better if you narrow down and filter the group of users you want to prevent from churning with some criteria.
 Think about the specific users who mean the most to you that you’d like to retain and define them here.
 For example, you might want to retain users who first used the app more than a month ago or have ever made a purchase.